Thermodynamics and weak cosmic censorship conjecture in the Kerr-AdS black hole: Thermodynamics and weak cosmic censorship conjecture in the extended phase space

-which is consistent with that in Eq.(\ref{firstlaw1}).
+which is consistent with Eq.(\ref{firstlaw1}).
 Therefore, we conclude that as a fermion drops into the Kerr-AdS black hole, the first law of thermodynamics is also valid in the extended phase space.